National ISSN Centre for Germany - Frequently asked questions (FAQ)

 What are the advantages of ISSNs?

-The ISSN facilitates the automatic administration of serial publications in publishing houses, agencies, book shops and libraries.
-It serves as an aid for efficient document delivery.
-The ISSN is also very helpful in title searches, as it gives the publication a globally unique identifier.
+The ISSN facilitates the administration of serial publications in publishing houses, agencies, book shops and libraries.
+The ISSN is also very helpful in title searches, as it constitutes a globally unique identifier for a particular publication.
 The ISSN can make sales channels more efficient and more profitable through the use of barcodes and EDI (Electronic Data Interchange); the same applies for the internal administration of publications.
-The ISSN is recorded along with the bibliographical details in the Deutsche Nationalbibliografie and in the international ISSN portal, permitting free global dissemination of the publication data.
+When an ISSN is issued, the publication is recorded along with the bibliographic details in the Deutsche Nationalbibliografie, in the German Union Catalogue of Serials (ZDB) and in the international ISSN portal.
+This permits free global dissemination of the relevant publication details.

-How can I obtain an ISSN for my publication(s)?
+How can I obtain an ISSN for a work that I have already published?

 These documents do not take the place of the legal deposit submission to the German National Library.